zenzay/esphome-power-meter/README.md

 This is the extended version of my ESPHome Power Meter.
 This version adds a RTC module, an E-Ink Display and a humble push button.

-I've added a RTC Module in order to not miss time events (on the hour, midnight and so on).
-This way I can be reasonable sure to not miss anything when I'm fiddling with Home Assistant or my router is down.
-I probably shouldn't rely on Cron to track time events, but then again, this whole thing should probably be a custom component (but I repeat myself).
+The RTC module is definitely more precise than the onboard RTC, and by having it, we only need to sync with the other time source, HA or SNTP.

 This version also adds a 2.9" E-Ink Display and a push button.
-The button anables turning pages on the display manually.
+The button enables turning pages on the display manually.
 Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
 To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

 Side note: Achieving transparency when drawing images on displays in ESPHome can be tricky.
 I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
 What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.